jnozzi/cocoadev.com/markdown/BridgingForFunAndProfit.md

 Back to the original question.
 Why isn't all of CF bridged?

-Sadly, it looks as though the reason is - Apple is either lazy, or for some reason doesn't consider Cocoa needs General/ObjC-accessible trees, XML parsers, and the like.
+Sadly, it looks as though the reason is - Apple is either lazy, or for some reason doesn't consider Cocoa needs ObjC-accessible trees, XML parsers, and the like.
 There appears to be no reason all of CF couldn't be bridged to equivalent classes.

 So, what can we do?
 Can we write our own bridged classes, now we have a handle on how it works?